mia-meru/FreeCodeCamp-Machine_Learning_Projects/README.md

 This repository is to hold my solutions to the projects corresponding to FreeCode Camp's course on Machine Learning in TensorFlow.

 These challenges were hard to accomplish but I'm delighted with the results!
-I have included the following projects:
+I have added the following projects:

 -Rock, Paper, Scissors